Igor-Kuts/Projects/README.md

 ### May 7, 2023

 #### Added
-- 'dfs_find_bridges' : Bridge / cut edge is any edge in a graph whose removal increases the number of connected components.
+- 'dfs_find_bridges.ipynb': Bridge / cut edge is any edge in a graph whose removal increases the number of connected components.
+- dfs_find_artPoints.ipynb': Articulation point / cut vertex is any node in the graph whose removal increases the number of connected components.

 ### May 6, 2023